 Abdullah: Yes, but that still doesn’t tell you how to operate your death ray!”

 Give a guy a death ray, and he loses all perspective on his personal potency.
-Kindly inventor Robert Regent also acts pretty mad-scientist-y when he tests out the ray, vaporizing a giant block of concrete.
+Not surprisingly, the supposedly gentle inventor Robert Regent also acts pretty mad-scientist-y when he tests out the ray by vaporizing a giant block of concrete.
 There’s supposed to be a peaceful use for this weapon?

 As if that weren’t enough to establish Chandu as a prime pre-Code title, we’re treated to a racy slave auction scene that reportedly attracted some regional censorship back in 1932.
 Chandu’s niece Betty Lou (June Lang) is a blonde cutie with a baby-doll voice.
 Kidnapped from her bed and sold at auction, Betty Lou shudders and shimmies in a nightgown far too revealing for the Production Code.
 This gift to lonely males in the theater audience may have been responsible for making Chandu a no-show on TV in the ‘fifties and ‘sixties (at least in the markets I had access to).
 “Hey Mom, do I have a cousin Betty Lou like that?”